28 Unusual French Potato Chip Flavours Only Available In France

 Emmental-flavoured chips are everywhere in France.

-Emmental is the most widely consumed cheese in France, France’s version of Swiss cheese.
+Emmental is France’s most widely consumed cheese.
 It’s in everything from Croque monsieur (a French ham and cheese sandwich with bechamel sauce) to Gratin dauphinoise, a popular potato casserole dish

 Grilled Merguez chips